 Price: $65.39 CAN | Stops: 5 | Length: 5 hours

-Dubbed Whistler’s “ultimate social and local experience”, the Whistler Bar Hop is a locally guided pub crawl that takes you through 5 Whistlers bars and nightclubs.
+Dubbed Whistler’s “ultimate social and local experience,” the Whistler Bar Hop is a locally guided pub crawl that takes you through 5 Whistler bars and nightclubs.

 And you’re guaranteed to meet new friends from all over the world.

 Worried about lines?
-Scared about dropping to much money?
-Well your worries are over.
+Are you scared about dropping too much money?
+Well, your worries are over.
 Whistler Bar Hop provides you with VIP entrance, free cover and drink tickets at each location!

 - FireRock Lounge